 What do I do to ensure Data Security?

 As I previously said, I buy my music online.
-The online retailer keeps a record of all my purchases which makes it easy for me to get a new copy of anything I lose or gets corrupted etc. This is great except that if I was to lose my complete collection, somewhere near 75,000 tracks, it would take forever to download them all, audio analyse and correct them before I can get back on the road to earn my living.
+The online retailer keeps a record of all my purchases which makes it easy for me to get a new copy of anything I lose or get corrupted etc. This is great except that if I was to lose my complete collection, somewhere near 75,000 tracks, it would take forever to download them all, audio analyse and correct them before I can get back on the road to earn my living.
 At least I can fall back on this if I ever have a total failure!

-How I obtain, store and back up my music collection.
+How I obtain, store, and back up my music collection.

 I start off by buying my music online from my preferred online music retailer.
 There are many of these guys around, some specialising in a specific music genre, so I am sure you all have your favourites.
-After purchasing and downloading the files to my downloads folder I move the files to a ‘working’ folder.
+After purchasing and downloading the files to my download folder I move the files to a ‘working’ folder.
 During their stay in this folder, I carry out a few tasks to make my life easier.

 First, I ensure each track is correctly tagged with all of its identification tags so it is catalogued correctly and easy to find in the software used on my working PC’s.
 My tool of choice is called Mp3tag which makes it easy to tag the files.
 Mp3Tag is simple to use.
 Users are able to select which information they wish to tag to a track and the software will remember this for future use.
 I remember the early days when I needed to alter every tag in Winamp, Mp3Tag makes this a quick and simple process.